Redwood National Parks, California, USA with a view of a huge sandy beach with large stones.

 The Coastal Highway route is far more scenic and takes you through the legendary US-101 and CA-1 highways along the Pacific.
 If time is abundant, we highly recommend this route.

-As you drive by the stunning California coast, you'll stop at some of the state's, indeed America's, most gorgeous places.
+As you drive by the stunning California Coast, you'll stop at some of the state's, indeed America's, most gorgeous places.
 It'll allow you to explore the coastal cities of Big Sur, the Monterey Bay Area, San Francisco Bay, and scenic Northern California.

 Whether you're flying into Los Angeles, or you simply don't have your own transport in the city, renting a car for your road trip is something you'll want to take care of ASAP.